 Field-hunting tip

-Look in impact melt breccia country — that is the host setting where stöfflerite typically forms.
+Look in impact melt breccia country, the host setting where stöfflerite typically forms.
 If you start seeing maskelynite, coesite, stishovite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.